 - In the Settings, turn on the game’s Borderless Window function.

 - Check the aspect ratio.
-If the aspect ratio was changed when you enabled the borderless window, be sure to change them back to what they were before.
+If the aspect ratio was changed when you enabled the borderless window, change them back to what they were before.
 If the aspect ratio is off, the game will appear with incorrect proportions on the monitor.

-- Perform a couple of clicks on the second monitor once you’ve changed the borderless window and aspect ratio settings.
+- Once you’ve changed the borderless window and aspect ratio settings, perform a couple of clicks on the second monitor.
 Now the game window won’t minimize when using the second monitor.

 - Now that you can use the mouse on the second monitor, bring the mouse back to the first monitor or use Alt+Tab to switch back and forth between your primary and secondary monitors.